johnpeart/johnpeart.github.io/src/posts/blogpost/2024-02-17-broadcasting-philosophies-at-work.md

-[^1]: Which I picked up at GDS, but was apparently originally Paul Saffo's idea and is more accurately phrased as ["Strong opinion, weakly held"](https://saffo.com/02008/07/26/strong-opinions-weakly-held/).
+[^1]: Which I picked up at GDS, but was apparently originally Paul Saffo’s idea and is more accurately phrased as ["Strong opinion, weakly held"](https://saffo.com/02008/07/26/strong-opinions-weakly-held/).

 [^2]: Pretty sure I picked this up from Janet Hughes, also whilst at GDS.